ICHydro/Riverlabs/docs/user-manual/troubleshooting/common-issues.md

 **Step 1: Verify board selection**
 ```
 Arduino IDE:
-- Tools → Board → Should be: "Arduino Pro or Pro Mini"
+- Tools → Board → MiniCore: Should be "ATmega328"
-- Tools → Processor → Should be: "ATmega328P (3.3V, 8MHz)"
+- Tools → Clock: Should be "External 8 MHz"
 - If wrong: Select correct, re-upload
 ```